-On behalf of the Editors-in-Chief Hans Herrmann, Stefan Luding, and Heinrich Jaeger, I would like to announce a webinar presented by the journal Granular Matter, on Friday, 27 May 2022.
-Our speaker is Prof. Glenn McDowell (University of Nottingham), the topic and abstract are:
+On behalf of the Editors-in-Chief Hans Herrmann, Stefan Luding, and Heinrich Jaeger, I would like to announce a webinar presented by the journal Granular Matter, on Tuesday, 20 December 2022.
+Our speaker is Prof. Andrés Santos (University of Extremadura).
+The topic and abstract are as follows:

 For more information, this is the landing page: https://www.springer.com/journal/10035/updates/18300828